countable-web/open-source-corporation/getting_started/EVALUATION.md

    * Produce low quality work that's not thoughtful of our future selves and which the team wouldn't be proud of.
    * Avoid hard discussions and be a "yes man" without thinking about what you're agreeing to.
    * Go "dark" so clients and team mates are unclear about the project status.

-Want to read more?

-You could do a lot worse than to follow [Amazon's leadship principles](https://www.amazon.jobs/principles).